skmsajid/Weather-App/README.md

 ## 🚀 Overview

-The **Weather App** is a sleek React-based application that delivers **real-time weather information for cities across the globe** using the **OpenWeatherMap API**.
+The **Weather App** is a clean and modern React-based application that provides **real-time weather information for cities around the world** using the **OpenWeatherMap API**.

-Built with a strong focus on **performance, simplicity, and user experience**, it provides accurate and visually rich weather insights through a clean, intuitive, and fully responsive interface that works seamlessly on all devices.
+Designed with a strong focus on **speed, usability, and visual clarity**, it delivers accurate weather insights through an intuitive interface that works seamlessly across all devices.

 ---